City-of-Helsinki/yjdh/backend/benefit/README.md

 ### Testing and debugging

-To run the backend without integrations, set NEXT_PUBLIC_MOCK_FLAG=1 in .env.benefit-backend If NEXT_PUBLIC_MOCK_FLAG is set, additionally DUMMY_COMPANY_FORM can be set to test with different company_form parameters.
+To run the backend without integrations, set NEXT_PUBLIC_MOCK_FLAG=1 in .env.benefit-backend If NEXT_PUBLIC_MOCK_FLAG is set, additionally DUMMY_COMPANY_FORM_CODE can be set to test with different company_form parameters.

 ## Keeping Python requirements up to date